 This concentration is offered jointly by the Departments of History and Philosophy.
-It is administered by an interdepartmental committee whose members are Paolo Mancosu, Department of Philosophy, Cathryn Carson, Department of History, and Roger Hahn, Department of History.
+It is administered by an interdepartmental committee whose members are Paolo Mancosu, Department of Philosophy, Cathryn Carson, Department of History, and Massimo Mazzotti, Department of History.

 The concentration provides the specialist training required for undertaking research in the history of science or in the philosophy of science.
 At the same time, it complements this training with first-hand knowledge of the methods and concerns of the other discipline.

 Students apply for admission to one of the participating departments in accordance with their qualifications and interests.
 These may include a double major or an exposure to science in previous studies.
 Students in the concentration are treated fully as graduate students in either the Department of History or the Department of Philosophy and will be fully qualified to work and teach either in history or in philosophy.

 Students participating in the concentration as graduates in either department are encouraged from the beginning to take advantage of courses, seminars and other opportunities provided by the other department.
 Both groups of students will meet each other regularly in seminars and in reading groups, and are expected to attend the two departments' respective history and philosophy of science colloquia sponsored by the Office for the History of Science and Technology and in the Working Group in the History and Philosophy of Logic, Mathematics and Science.